Lonny’s passion is educating clients to help them positively move forward from their circumstances.

 Lonny has extensive experience in separation and divorce.
 His Bachelor of Commerce degree did not result in him being a corporate lawyer, but it did leave him with a passion for financial matters, including spousal support, child support, and property division.

 Lonny is a member of the Federal Advisory Working Group and one of a group of experts who advised the Federal Department of Justice on the creation and implementation of the Spousal Support Advisory Guidelines.
-He is not only a founding member of the Dispute Resolution Officer Pilot Project but he is also currently a Dispute Resolution Officer at the Court of Queen’s Bench in Calgary.
+He is not only a founding member of the Dispute Resolution Officer Pilot Project but he is also currently a Dispute Resolution Officer at the Court of King’s Bench in Calgary.

 Lonny’s close-knit, extended family throughout Canada and in Italy give him special insight into family dynamics.
 This knowledge gives him the ability to understand different family situations and relate to his clients.